WhyQuit News - Quit Smoking

 Created on July 15, 1999, although WhyQuit presents young tobacco victim stories in an obvious attempt to motivate smokers to consider quitting, its bigger mission is in educating them on how to transform motivation into successful, long-term nicotine cessation.

-An all-volunteer forum that sells nothing and actually declines donations, visitors discover that WhyQuit is home to the Internet's largest collection of original quitting materials that include nearly 200 articles, 64 video quitting lessons by Joel Spitzer -- arguably America's premier quit smoking counselor -- is home to Joel's free e-book "Never Take Another Puff," to quitting tip guides, and more than 350,000 support group messages indexed on 22 subject matter message boards.
+An all-volunteer forum that actually declines donations, visitors discover that WhyQuit is home to the Internet's largest collection of original quitting materials.
+They include hundreds of articles, nearly 500 video quitting lessons by Joel Spitzer, Joel's free e-book "Never Take Another Puff," WhyQuit's director's free ebook "Freedom from Nicotine - The Journey Home", free quitting tip guides, and hundreds of thousands of archieved support group messages indexed on 22 subject matter message boards at Freedom.

 While millions of words at WhyQuit, they all boil down to one rather simple rule.
 It's what WhyQuit terms the "Law of Addiction" ... no nicotine today, never take another puff, dip or chew!